 The treatment takes at least two visits to the surgery and one visit with the laboratory.

-You can expect a new crown to last 5-15 years.
+You can expect a new crown to last 5-15 years, for many it could be a lifetime.
 With regular dental health checkups and good hygiene your crown may last 25-30 years.